snapshot-labs/envelop/README.md

 # Envelop

-Envelop is the service sending the snapshot weekly report email to subscribers.
+Envelop is the service behind Snapshot mailing list .

-The API also handle adding and removing users from the subscription list.

 This service is API only, and should be used together with [Envelop-UI](https://github.com/snapshot-labs/envelop-ui) to handle all front-end related matters.